Salerno: Middle Ages to early modern age

 Under the Lombard dukes Salerno enjoyed the most splendid period of its history.

 In 774 Arechis II of Benevento transferred the seat of the Duchy of Benevento to Salerno, in order to elude Charlemagne's offensive and to secure for himself the control of a strategic area, the centre of coastal and internal communications in Campania.

 With Arechis II, Salerno became a centre of studies with its famous Medical School.
 The Lombard prince ordered the city to be fortified; the Castle on the Bonadies mountain had already been built with walls and towers.
 In 839 Salerno declared independence from Benevento, becoming the capital of a flourishing principality stretching out to Capua, northern Calabria and Apulia up to Taranto.
 In 871–872, the Aghlabids besieged Salerno, but the city was relieved by Louis II of Italy.

 Around the year 1000 prince Guaimar IV annexed Amalfi, Sorrento, Gaeta and the whole duchy of Apulia and Calabria, starting to conceive a future unification of the whole southern Italy under Salerno's arms.
 The coins minted in the city circulated all over the Mediterranean, with the Opulenta Salernum wording to certify its richness.

 However, the stability of the Principate was continually shaken by the Saracen attacks and, most of all, by internal struggles.
 In 1056, one of the numerous plots led to the fall of Guaimar.
 His weaker son Gisulf II succeeded him, but the decline of the principality had begun.
 In 1077 Salerno reached its zenith but soon lost all its territory to the Normans.

 On 13 December 1076, the Norman conqueror Robert Guiscard, who had married Guaimar IV's daughter Sikelgaita, besieged Salerno and defeated his brother-in-law Gisulf.
-In this period the royal palace of Castel Terracena and the cathedral were built, and science was boosted as the Schola Medica Salernitana, considered the most ancient medical institution of the European West, reached its maximum splendour.
+In this period the royal palace of Castel Terracena and the cathedral were built, and science was boosted as the Schola Medica Salernitana, open to women like Trota of Salerno and Mercuriade also, considered the most ancient medical institution of the European West, reached its maximum splendour with text like Trotula.
 At this time in the late 11th century, the city was home to 50,000 people.

 In 1100, Salerno was made the capital of Norman southern Italy, after Melfi.

 Salerno was the most important city of the Normans for half a century, but with the Norman conquest of southern Italy, the city of Palermo started to substitute Salerno as the most important city for the Normans.
 Indeed, Salerno played a little part in the fall of the County of Sicily, after the Emperor Henry VI's invasion on behalf of his wife, Constance, the heiress to the kingdom, in 1191, Salerno surrendered and promised loyalty on the mere news of an incoming army.